Ptrskay3/async-await/slides.md

 Concurrency is a way to structure software, particularly as a way to write clean code that interacts well with the real world.

-It is not parallelism.
-Parallelism is different. (this line is unnecessary I guess)

 # TODO: bring in leaky abstractions and the pendulum stuff..

 # Also TODO: mention that CPU is much faster than network, memory, disk, etc..

 ---

-# Preemptive vs cooperative
+# Preemptive vs cooperative - maybe a later slide

 ---